 Catherine Connell and Claire Graham, Sisters of Social Service, established Wellspring Women’s Center in 1987.
-As social workers they regularly saw the common effects of poverty on women – lack of access for basic needs and services.
+As social workers, they regularly saw the common effects of poverty on women – lack of access to basic needs and services.
 Their dream was to provide an environment where personal self-esteem might be nurtured and low-income women might be helped to recognize their innate goodness.

 They opened a drop-in center in the Oak Park community of Sacramento in a little storefront on Broadway.
 Assisted by numerous volunteers, Sisters Claire and Sister Catherine carefully prepared a hospitable environment and welcomed guests with their children.
 Coffee, donuts, and dignity were offered.
 Hearts were nourished.